Thanks to the massive awareness of succulents, the prickly pear cactus is now (or almost) a household name amongst many houseplants.

 4. The Prickly Pear Cactus Blooms Beautiful Colors

-The prickly pear cacti has a range of colors to flaunt.
+The prickly pear cacti have a range of colors to flaunt.
 And it’s not just their segments.
 The flowers also can be quite a show if you’re nurturing more than one species.

-The segments are mainly green but the shades vary a bit.
-That said, a few species, like the Opuntia Macrocentra, are completely different with purple segments and black spines.
+The segments are mainly green, but the shades vary a bit.
+A few species, like the Opuntia Macrocentra, are entirely different, with purple segments and black spines.

 The prickly pear cactus is cherished so much as an ornamental plant.
-But far from those pots, it has a whole lot of uses that has made sure it is cultivated extensively especially in its native lands.
+It has a whole lot of uses that have made sure it is cultivated extensively, especially in its native lands.